YoungKai7/Hosted-Pages/Workflows/Wallet Management.md

-### Optional Parameters
+### Responsive Hosted Wallet Page (iFrame) Optional Parameters

-PayFabric responsive hosted wallet page accepts the query string parameters below.
-Separate each parameter with ampersand ('&') to for the query string and add the query string to the hosted wallet page URL.
+PayFabric Responsive Hosted Wallet page accepts the query string parameters below.
+Separate each parameter with ampersand ('&') to for the query string and add the query string to the Hosted Wallet page URL.

 >
 | QueryString| Description |